pprp/Awesome-LLM-Prune/README.md

 # Awesome-LLM-Prune

 Awesome list for LLM pruning.
 I will comment over the following paper once I really got the idea.
 Please leave comments on issue once you are interested.
 And please correct me if I misunderstand any of the papers.
+If there is any question, please submit a PR or open an issue.

 - LLM-KICK: COMPRESSING LLMS: THE TRUTH IS RARELY PURE AND NEVER SIMPLE
     - Author: Ajay Jaiswal, Zhe Gan, etc